Boscotrecase: Geography

 Boscotrecase lies below Vesuvius National Park.
-The park is characterized by maritime pines, prickly pears, brooms and numerous types of orchids and epiphyllum which grow among grayish lava stones.
+The park is characterized by maritime pines, prickly pears, brooms, and numerous types of orchids and epiphyllum which grow among greyish lava stones.
 Both the upper part of the town and the park support vineyards.

 Demographics

-According to ISTAT, as of 31 December 2018, 289 foreign citizens residing in Boscotrecase, corresponding to 2.8% of the population.
+According to ISTAT, as of 31 December 2018, 289 foreign citizens were residing in Boscotrecase, corresponding to 2.8% of the population.
 The most represented nationalities were: